milomarten/SCAR-Character-Sheets/README.md

 ### Inventory
 This tab allows you to record your inventory.
 At the top are some useful fields:
+- The amount of money you have.
+    - Currency names can be customized to fit your setting.
+    - Checking "Auto Rollover" will enforce rollover and rollunder rules.
+This means Copper and Silver amounts will be normalized to always be between 0 and 9, distributing higher or lower pieces as necessary.
+If unchecked, all fields will be totally manual.
+        - Rollover rules will assume that 10 of the rightmost currency equals one of the middle currency, and 10 of the middle currency equals 1 of the leftmost currency.
+        - Negative Silver or Copper pieces are supported.
+When Auto Rollover is enabled, this will decrease the next-highest unit by 1, and normalize the unit between 0 and 9.
+As an example, 5 Gold -1 Silver would become 4 Gold 9 Silver.
 - The current bulk of your entire inventory.
 - The maximum bulk you can carry.
 - A checkbox which indicates if you are encumbered.